iFooledMe/Digital-Ship-Log--Code-Institute-Project-3/README.md

 ### USER AUTHENTICATION
 As a user i wish to...
-- create a new account
+- #1 - create a new account
-- Login to my personal account
+- #2 - Login to my personal account
-- Logout from my account
+- #3 - Logout from my account
-- Recieve information if I do something not authorized
+- #4 - Recieve information if I do something not authorized
-- Be sure the data I submit is correct (defensive design)

 ### USABILITY
 As a user I wish to...
-- Create one or many new journeys
+- #5 - Create one or many new journeys
   (Title, description, from where, to where, expected distance)
-- Within each journey create log entries
+- #6 - Within each journey create log entries
   (Title, note, image, weather data, trip data)
-- See my log entries on a map
+- #7 - See my log entries on a map
-- See my home port in the map
+- #8 - See my home port in the map
-- Be able to edit, or delete journeys and log entries as I see fit
+- #9 - Be able to edit, or delete journeys and log entries as I see fit
-- Store my data persistently so that they are accessible when I get back to the site next time
+- #10 - Store my data persistently so that they are accessible when I get back to the site next time

 ### INFORMATION
 As a visitor I wish to…
-- Get information on how to use the features
+- #11 - Get information on how to use the features
-- Get general information about what the app is about
+- #12 - Get general information about what the app is about

 ## TECHNOLOGIES USED
 <hr>